jhnbyrn/951-KLR-PAGES/dme_map_info.md

 | 6480          | 106 | 106 | 106 | 106 | 103 | 86  | 51   |

-And as a surface plot:
+And, as a surface plot:

 ![](images/dme_map_reading/example_surface_plot_dwell_2.png)